 There have been changes in hotel ownership since the big remodeling in the 1980's.
 But the most curious change in 2 years was the hourly show that took place on the vaulted ceiling in the evening.

 We were a bit amused the first time we heard the train whistle blast on the hour.
-The lights dimmed and the crowds hushed to watch a light show on the vaulted ceiling, while music filled the echoing space.
+The lights dimmed and the crowds hushed, to watch a light show.
+Colors and shapes moved across the vaulted ceiling, while music filled the echoing space.
 A little corny maybe, but I was grinning like everyone else, as the animated displays of flying birds and swaying grass... and fireworks, entertained!